SERPWatcher Review: How Good is Mangools SEO Rank Tracker?

 Alternatively, you can click on the New Tracking link in the top navigation bar.

-As you can see in the screenshot, the interface looks neat, minimal, and well-organized.
+In the screenshot, the interface looks neat, minimal, and well-organized.
 Now you simply need to add tracking details to create a new tracking entry.

 - Tracked domain: The domain name you wish to track for keywords